 - 1. Please read and follow all 4-H Animal General Terms & Conditions, Rules, Requirements, and Policies. - 2.
 Each exhibitor will wear shirt provided by 4-H Council.
 There will be no hats of any kind allowed in the show ring. - 3.
 All disagreements shall be settled by the Sheep committee (See Grievance Policy). - 4.
 Lambs must be in the possession of the 4-H member by animal ID day or May 1st which ever date comes first. - 5.
 All animals will be tagged at the fairgrounds on the date selected by the Sheep committee.
 Those going to the State Fair will be retinal scanned at that time.
 There may be a charge for each tag or scanning. - 6.
 Only 3 market animals of any sex are to be weighed and shown by the exhibitor.
 The 4-H exhibitor may also bring 2 breeding ewe lambs, 1 yearling and 1 aged ewe to be shown in those classes; however, ewe lambs cannot be shown in both market and breeding classes.
 Only market lamb exhibits may be sold at the auction. - 7.
 All market class lambs must be slick sheared prior to show time. - 8.
-All ewes must be retinal scanned in order to show at the Indiana State Fair.
-This will be done on the assigned date and the 4-H member may be responsible for a small fee. - 9.
-Any lamb not carrying county tags will not be shown in market class. - Any sheep exhibitor using excessive abuse on their exhibit animals (including slapping lambs on the rump during show) will be penalized.
-Excessive abuse shall also include, but not limited to burning, stabbing, gouging, punching, use of electric shocker, or other treatment which is considered cruel and inhumane treatment to animals.

-- 11. The direct application of ice, ice water, water- soaked towel, alcohol, Freon or any other refrigerant to the hide of a lamb is strictly prohibited the day of show.
+All ewes must be retinal scanned in order to show at the Indiana State

+Fair.
+This will be done on the assigned date and the 4-H member may be responsible for a small fee.

+- 9. Any lamb not carrying county tags will not be shown - 10.
+Any sheep exhibitor using excessive abuse on their exhibit animals (including slapping lambs on the rump during show) will be penalized.
+Excessive abuse shall also include, but not limited to burning, stabbing, gouging, punching, use of electric shocker, or other treatment which is considered cruel and inhumane treatment to animals. - 11.
+The direct application of alcohol, Freon or any other refrigerant to the hide of a lamb is strictly prohibited the day of show.
+However, water soaked towels will be allowed to be placed on a lamb as a method of keeping the lamb cooled down.
 Forcible introduction of any fluids into sheep are prohibited the day of show.
 This deceptive, fraudulent practice will cause the exhibitor and their animal(s) to be disqualified immediately. - 12.
 Pens may be subdivided to accommodate more than one 4-H'ers animals. - 13.
 Fans must have proper safety-approved shrouds. - 14.
 Muzzles may not be allowed. - 15.
 Animals painted or colored by any means that alter or misrepresent breed characteristics will cause the exhibitor and their animals to be disqualified immediately.
 However, patches of missing wool may be painted to its original color. - 16.
 Sheep must weigh a minimum of 50 lbs. in order to show. - 17.
 All Sheep rules apply to both wool and hair sheep.